 - disturb or excavate any land for the purpose of uncovering Aboriginal cultural heritage

-- gain access to carry out scientific research or survey on an Aboriginal place
+- carry out scientific research or survey on an Aboriginal place

 - carry out an activity that will, or is likely to, harm Aboriginal cultural heritage